future-standard/scorer-scheduled-job-create-sample/README.md

 # SCORER Cloud scheduled job create sample
-This sample Python script is AWS Lambda function to invole SCORER Cloud API to create scheduled job.
+This sample Python script is AWS Lambda function to invole SCORER Cloud API to create scheduled jobs.
 It is assumed that schleduled invocations are made by CloudWatch Events.

 # Usage